What is a keeper fantasy football league?

 Since most keeper leagues tie value to your keeper and his previous draft position, you’ll need to decide if it’s worth giving up a draft pick in order to hold over your player on the squad for the new year.
 You’ll also need to consider the impact your keeper expects to have in the new year.

 A 15th-round running back keeper who is going in round 10 or 11 in the new season sounds nice on paper, but if that player is still projected to be in a backup position or not get a huge bump in usage, then other more impactful players may hold better value.
-On the flip side, a starting wide receiver who was selected by you in the 8th round of the previous season but is now going in the fifth round in the new season AND got himself a quarterback upgrade over the offseason (a la Jerry Jeudy and Courtland Sutton in 2022) may have more appeal.
+On the flip side, a starting wide receiver who was selected by you in the sixth round of the previous season but is now going in the second round in the new season AND got himself a quarterback upgrade over the offseason—Drake London, looking at you—may have more appeal.

 Value and Opportunity